buenabisutadesubuebuebuebuebuebuebuebue/hachimi-site/docs/hachimi/getting-started.md

 :::

 ::: warning
 Existing Hachimi user?
-You will need to change to Hachimi Edge due to a big game update on 2025/09/24.
+You will need to change to Hachimi Edge due to a big game update on 2025/09/24 (JP) and 2025/11/11 (Global).
 :::

 ## Compatibility